 Employment Outlook and Salary Info

-The BLS anticipated jobs for probation officers and correctional treatment specialists to grow by 18% between 2010 and 2020.
-As sentencing guidelines change and jail overcrowding remains an issue, the demand for probation officers will increase.
-The BLS noted in 2012 that probation officers and correctional treatment specialists brought home, on average, $52,380 annually.
+The BLS anticipated jobs for probation officers and correctional treatment specialists to decline by 1% between 2012 and 2022.
+As sentencing guidelines change and jail overcrowding remains an issue, the demand for probation officers will increase; however, positions in this field are limited by government funding, accounting for the decline in openings.
+The BLS noted in 2013 that probation officers and correctional treatment specialists brought home, on average, $52,910 annually.

 Related to Job Description of a Probationary Officer